parthcodessub/k8s-ref-patterns/patterns/sidecar-proxy/README.md

 - **Separation of concerns**: Developers only need to expose metrics and add annotations; operations manages the Collector and export pipelines.
 - **Zero-touch scaling**: New services annotated for scraping are discovered automatically without updating Collector configs.

----

-If you'd like, I can:
-- add a full example `otel-config.yaml` that includes the prometheus receiver, service discovery, and exporters, or
-- add an example `ClusterRole` and `DaemonSet` manifest for quick deploy.